ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-16-way-speed-selenium-tests.md

     ...
 ```

-Now authorization doesn’t take any time at all.
+Now authorization doesn't take any time at all.
 We managed to decrease testing time by 30% thanks to this improvement.